00010983/CW_DSCC_10983/README.md

 **Project Overview**

 This project is an implementation of an ASP.NET Core web application with an integrated microservice API.
 It serves as a front-end interface for managing and accessing data.
+In this case, example of Customers and Tickets, which connected with PrimaryKey CustomerId.

 **Key Features**